msmolyakov/awesome-waves/README.md

 ### Projects

+- [Ventuary-DAO](https://alpha.ventuary.space/) - Sandbox dedicated to filtering dApp ideas and stimulating the Waves community to take part in Web 3.0 adoption.
 - [Tokenomica](https://tokenomica.com/) - Security Tokens Issuance Platform.
 Create and trade digital assets with ease and confidence.
 - [BeeHive](https://www.beehivetoken.io/) - The first decentralized Beekeeping Platform which simplifies and standardizes apiaries data with blockchain technology.
 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.